 "Well, actually... " Legolas trailed off as he examined Gimli's glowering face.
 "But you did ask me what I thought."

 "I did, I did.
 You want heat?
-I'll give you heat! - " His voice rose up in volume.
-"In fact, I'll gather every last stick of this emergency firewood over here and set it all on fire!
+I'll give you heat!"
+His voice rose up in volume as he stomped over to a nearby niche.
+"In fact, I'll take every last stick of this emergency firewood over here and set it ALL on fire!
 There!
 A roaring bonfire to warm your toes!
 All the heat you could want!
-COMFY NOW!"
+COMFY NOW?!"

 The Elf held his delicate hands over his ears.
 "It echoes too much in here."